 Apart from astronomy, there were studies of the Quran and theology, of law, rhetoric, prose and verse writing, logic, arithmetic, geography and medicine.
 There were also courses on grammar, Muslim history, and elements of chemistry and mathematics.
 This variety of topics and the high quality of its teaching drew scholars and students from all over.
-Still operating almost 1,200 years later, Hassani says he hopes the center will remind people that learning is at the core of the Islamic tradition and that the story of the al-Firhi sisters will inspire young Muslim women around the world today.
+Still operating almost 1,200 years later, Hassani says he hopes the centre will remind people that learning is at the core of the Islamic tradition and that the story of the al-Firhi sisters will inspire young Muslim women around the world today.

 Abbas ibn Firnas was the first person to make a real attempt to construct a flying machine and actually fly.
 In the 9th century he designed a winged apparatus which roughly resembled a bird costume.
-In his most famous trial, near Cordoba in Spain, Firnas flew upward for a few moments, before plummiting to the ground and partially breaking his back.
+In his most famous trial, near Cordoba in Spain, Firnas flew upward for a few moments, before plummeting to the ground and partially breaking his back.
 His designs would have undoubtedly been an inspiration for the famous Italian artist and inventor Leonardo da Vinci some six hundred years later.

-If we journeyed back into the 10th century, we could look over the shoulder of a cutting-edge surgion called Abul Qasim Khalaf ibn al-Abbad al-Zahrawi, a man known in the West as Abulcasis.
+If we journeyed back into the 10th century, we could look over the shoulder of a cutting-edge Muslim scientist called Abul Qasim Khalaf ibn al-Abbad al-Zahrawi, a man known in the West as Abulcasis.
 He wrote al-Tadrif, his medical encyclopedia which included a treatise called “On Surgery”.
 This held a staggering collection of over two hundred surgical tools.
 Using instruments for surgery was a revolutionary concept because it enabled science to change from being speculative to something experimental.
 This was the first treatise in the history of medicine to illustrate the use of surgical instruments.
 In fact, their design was so accurate that they have had only a few changes in a millennium.
 It were these illustrations that laid the foundations for surgery in Europe.

 Maps have helped people find their way for about 3,500 years, the earliest ones being on clay tablets.
 The introduction of paper was a huge leap forward in the art of map making.
 Modern technology uses a system of satellites and other receiving devices to compute positions on the earth.
 Back in history, maps were made from travellers’ and pilgrims’ accounts.
 The bug of traveling had bitten the 7th century Muslims, and they soon began to leave their homes for trade and for religious reasons, to explore the world they lived in.
 They walked routes, sometimes simply gathering knowledge about new places, and when they returned they gave accounts of the ways they had trodden and the people and sights they had encountered.
 First this was by word of mouth, but with the introduction of paper in Baghdad in the 8th century, the first maps and travel guides could be produced.